Jose Garcia Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in MLB.

-- The Red Sox's 4.75 team ERA ranks 25th across all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.70).

-- The Red Sox give up the third-most home runs in baseball (76 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Paxton (1-1) gets the starting nod for the Red Sox in his fourth start of the season.
-He's put together a 5.14 ERA in 14 2/3 innings pitched, with 19 strikeouts.
+- Sale (5-2) gets the starting nod for the Red Sox in his 11th start of the season.
+He's put together a 4.72 ERA in 55 1/3 innings pitched, with 65 strikeouts.

-- In his most recent time out on Thursday against the Los Angeles Angels, the left-hander threw three innings, allowing five earned runs while surrendering four hits.
+- In his last appearance on Saturday, the left-hander went five innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.

-- The 34-year-old has put up an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.